Mohamed-Ayaan358/Personal-Website/data/blog/evaluations.md

 3. No custom columns per se, but they did recommend an alternative by utilizing one of the other columns.
 4. There should perhaps be more detailed documentation regarding the setup for local LLMs.

 ## Final Summary

 Do note that I completely understand that these tools are only meant for evaluation, so my grip considering the inability to have custom columns shouldn't be considered.
 However personally for my task, it would have been beneficial.

 #### I have personally settled on utilizing Langfuse, for my usage to obtain evaluation results for my RAG, but as I said, I might explore RAGAS in the future and give it a try.

-Special thanks to [Anirudh Rowjee](http://rowjee.com/) for proofreading the blog post, thanks brother!